Transition from Ming to Qing: Ming loyalist revolts in the north (1647–1654)

 In January 1649, Jiang Xiang, the military governor in Datong, Shanxi, felt threatened that Dorgon might be attempting to restrict his authority and rebelled, switching allegiance back to the Ming.
 Dorgon travelled to personally intervene against the rebels.
 The generals Liu Denglou, commander of Yulin, Shaanxi, and Wang Yongqiang, top commander in Yan'an, Shaanxi, contacted Jiang Xiang, rebelled and switched back to the Ming.
 They were joined by Mongol leader Zhamasu who rose up in the Helan Mountains.
 The revolt was defeated by the end of the year by a Banner force commanded by Prince Bolo and Wu Sangui.
 The Ming loyalist-held city of Puzhou was subject to a massacre.
 Simultaneously, Zhu Senfu, a man who claimed to be related to the Ming Imperial family, declared himself Prince of Qin in Jiezhou, Shaanxi, near Sichuan, backed by a local outlaw named Zhao Ronggui with an army of 10,000 men.
 The rebels were crushed by Wu Sangui's forces.
 In the chaos, many bandit groups expanded their raids.
 A local outlaw by the name of Zhang Wugui rose up in Shanxi and began handing out Ming ranks and documents, assembling an army.
 He attacked Wutai in 1649, but was driven off.
 He continued marauding the province until he was killed in February 1655 when his headquarters was discovered by a Manchu scout.

 With the mutineers defeated, the Qing turned on the Muslim rebels of Ding Guodong at Suzhou, Gansu and crushed them with ease in December 1649.
 Ding Guodong was killed.
 The population was appeased by strengthening judicial protections and, at the suggestion of supervisory secretary He Bi, Muslim communities were disarmed and shifted 150 li (75 km) away from Han Chinese communities.
-The Jiayu Pass was blocked to severe all relations between the Kumul Khanate and the Gansu Muslims.
+The Jiayu Pass was blocked to sever all relations between the Kumul Khanate and the Gansu Muslims.
 By 1650 the Muslim rebels had been crushed in campaigns that inflicted heavy casualties.